Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 Xiù couldn’t help a small giggle, and she half-turned on the couch to get into storytelling mode.
 If Yulna needed a positive distraction, then a positive distraction she would have.

-"Well, it started off with me brandishing a knife at them…" she began.
+"Well, it started off with me brandishing a knife at them..." she began.
 ___

 **Date Point: 13y3m AV**